 Wildlands Environment and Culture (5 quarter credits/3.35 semester credits)

-Letter grades are based upon: 1) active participation in our learning process and activities; 2) examinations; and 3) implementation and presentation of two independent research projects.
+Letter grades are based upon: 1) active participation in our learning process and activities; 2) examinations and other graded assignments; and 3) implementation and presentation of independent research projects.

 Team members are expected to conduct themselves in a mature and responsible manner.
 Wildlands Studies reserves the right to require any student to withdraw from the program if their conduct is detrimental to or incompatible with the interests, safety, or welfare of any course participants.
 We ask all students to read the Student Program Manual before joining the program on-site.